Empowering families to share catholic culture

 Yes!
 Our three-year cycle allows students to touch the same memory work twice during the elementary years, then again in middle school, and even again in high school if desired—retention requires repetition!

-This memory work becomes the pegs on which your students hang future learning, gaining depth each time they see the material.
-Students blank out and loose interest when information is too abstract for them to grasp—but when they can say, oh, Pericles, I’ve heard of him, they engage—because they have a hook in their brain to hank the new knowledge on.
+The catholic classical memory work becomes the pegs on which your students hang future learning, gaining depth each time they see the material.
+Students blank out and loose interest when information is too abstract for them to grasp—but when they can say, oh, Pericles, I’ve heard of him, they engage—because they have a hook in their brain to hang the new knowledge on.

 Young students readily memorize images—one 5 y/o learning the time line, a year later was shown a book about ancient Rome—he opened the book, recognized a picture form the CSH timeline, and said, “Look, Mom, it’s the founding or Rome!”
 Our timeline images are famous works for this reason, so kids will encounter again and again, building excitement because they know them.

-A home-schooled student went to Catholic high school—his first time after being home-schooled.
+A home-schooled student went to Catholic high school—his first time after homeschooling.
 He was a boy you may be familiar with, his study skills, not that great.
 After the first history test returned a B, his mom was much relieved, as she hadn’t seen him open the book.
 Son, you need to work toward an A, but really, how did you get a B, I didn’t see you study?
 His reply, sheepishly, “Well, I didn’t study, but it was a multiple choice test and those Catholic Schoolhouse history songs are stuck in my head—I was able to reason the correct answers from the songs!”
+The Catholic songs for kids built upon the classical memory work homeschool style provided the foundation he needed to succeed outside the homeschool structure.

 Now my personal story—my husband and I were college students during the trivial pursuit era.
 He absolutely rocked, leaving me in the dust every game.
 20 years later, we dust off the old game, and I not only am able to hold my own, but I win!
 What?
 Wifey, what is going on?
 Yep, you guessed it, the Catholic Schoolhouse songs!